ronin-rb/ronin-rb.github.io/index.md

-Ronin contains many different [CLI commands][Synopsis] and [Ruby libraries][GitHub] for a variety of security tasks, such as encoding/decoding data, filter IPs/hosts/URLs, querying ASNs, querying DNS, HTTP, scanning for web vulnerabilities, spidering websites, running exploits, generating new exploits, managing local databases, fuzzing data, and much more.
+Ronin contains many different [CLI commands][Synopsis] and [Ruby libraries][GitHub] for a variety of security tasks, such as encoding/decoding data, filter IPs/hosts/URLs, querying ASNs, querying DNS, HTTP, scanning for web vulnerabilities, spidering websites, install 3rd party repositories of exploits and/or payloads, run exploits, generating new exploits, managing local databases, fuzzing data, and much more.

 ## Install